phreeza/manuscript_axon_potentials/doc/manuscript.md

 column.
 The polarity reversal in the center of [@fig:bigtree]B corresponds to the crossing of zero amplitude in [@fig:bigtree]C.

-![An activity pulse in an axonal projections generates a dipole-like extracellular field potential (EFP). (**A**) Modeled axon bundle in black, along with iso-amplitude lines for the low-pass filtered EFP signature of the activity pulse.
-The contours (maximum amplitude in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The waveforms, recorded at the locations of the colored dots in *A*, also show a polarity reversal.
-The reversal ocurrs by inverting the amplitude with approximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line) at a distance of 100 $\mu$m from the trunk (indicated by arrow in A).
-It closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations (purple histogram). (**D**) Iso-amplitude contours for the MUA component, which does not exhibit a double-lobed structure. (**E**) Response waveforms of the MUA component.
+![An activity pulse in an axonal projection generates a dipole-like local field potential (LFP). (**A**) Modeled axon bundle in black, along with iso-amplitude lines for the low-pass filtered (<1\ kHz) EFP signature of the activity pulse.
+The contours (maximum amplitude in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The LFP waveforms, recorded at the locations of the colored dots in *A*, also show a polarity reversal.
+The reversal ocurrs by inverting the amplitude with approximately unchanged shape.
+(**C**) Progression of the maximum LFP amplitude with depth (black line) at a distance of 100\ $\mu$m from the trunk (indicated by arrow in A).
+It closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations (purple histogram). (**D**) Modeled axon bundle as in A, and iso-amplitude contours for the MUA component. (**E**) Response waveforms of the MUA component.
 The responses do not reverse their polarity.
-The same is true for the high-pass filtered components (the first processing stage for calculation of MUA, see Methods), example shown in black trace. (**F**) Maximum amplitude of the MUA component (black line) follows the number of fibers (teal histogram).
+High-pass filtered (>2.5\ kHz) component (the first processing stage for calculation of MUA, see Materials and Methods) in black.
+(**F**) Maximum amplitude of the MUA component (black line) follows the number of fibers (teal histogram).
 ](../figs/fig_2.pdf){#fig:bigtree height=110%}

 <!--To better understand the relationship between axonal anatomy and this spatial